jyguyomarch/awesome-productivity/README.md

 - [Todoist](https://todoist.com/) – Powerful and cross-platform productivity tool.
 - [Wunderlist](https://www.wunderlist.com/) – Cross-platform, desktop and mobile to-do list manager with apps for iOS and Android, Windows, OS X, and Linux.
 - [Trello](https://trello.com) – Kanban method task board.

+### Task Automation
+ - [IFTTT](https://ifttt.com) – Allows you to create chains of conditional statements (called _recipes_) between web services in order to make the web work for you and boost your productivity.
+ - [Tasker](http://tasker.dinglisch.net/) – Android application that can perform context sensitive custom tasks (_e.g._ automatically turn on wifi when you arrive home).